 DNS is the most basic building block of the internet - A protocol for computers and devices to discover the addresses of other computers and devices across the globe.
 Attend this workshop to build your DevOps-fu with a thorough understanding of DNS.
+We will look at running a DNSSEC resolver.
 Walk out knowing that your DNS queries are safe from tampering or profiling by running your own DNSCrypt resolver.

 - Grok DNS - What makes the Domain Naming System?
 How does it tick?
 What is the plumbing like underneath?

 - DNS Resolution - How does your browser know what the address of google.com is?
 How does the query look like?
 How does it execute?
 How does the response come back?
 Lets talk DNS Caching

 - DNS Security issues - What are the ways you poison a DNS request?
 What happens when DNS / Cache is poisoned?

 - Securing your DNS - DNSSEC, DNSCrypt, DOH - We’ll delve a little bit into each of the options you have to make sure your DNS requests are secured.